 All-wheel drive is also available on the Pacifica, but only on non-hybrid models.

 The behind the wheel driving experience of the Pacifica Hybrid, as expected, is hardly exciting.
-But it does drive nice, visibility is excellent and the ride is comforting.
+But it does drive nicely, visibility is excellent, and the ride is comforting.
 There is plenty of power from the hybrid powerplant and that power is quite smooth.
 The Pacifica, as nice as it is, doesn’t break any new ground in the mini-van driving experience, but that’s ok, because I hardly think anyone would buy a minivan for the driving experience.

 Finally, I understand the minivan stigma is still strong out there – regardless how good you make it, some people just won’t be caught driving one.
 But no matter how you look at it, there is really no denying that it is the most practical vehicle when it comes time to pack up the family and hit the road.
 Not even a full-size SUV can match the comfort and ease it is to load a minivan.
 And as good as the Chrysler Pacifica is, (and it’s pretty good), the Chrysler Pacifica Hybrid just makes it that much better by saving on fuel costs.
 Maybe that’s why Car and Driver has named the Pacifica to their 10Best Trucks and SUVs list multiple times.